-- 1. No tube tops, see-through blouses without a covering underneath, midriff tops, halter tops, tank tops or spaghetti straps on tops.

-- 2. No hats or head coverings.

-- 3. No low cut apparel.

-- 4. No mini skirts or tennis skirts.

-- 5. No clogs, thongs, sandals or other shoes without back support.

-- 6. No clothing with written messages.

-- 7. No riding/cycling pants.

-- 8. Dresses and skirts must be a length appropriate for the world of work.

-- 9. Boys and girls must tuck in their shirts.
-Pants CANNOT be worn below the hips.

-- 10. No radios, IPODS, or cellular phones.
+- 1. No tube tops, see-through blouses without a covering underneath, midriff tops, halter tops, tank tops or spaghetti straps on tops. - 2.
+No hats or head coverings (except for religious purposes). - 3.
+No low cut apparel. - 4.
+No mini skirts or tennis skirts. - 5.
+No clogs, crocs, sandals or other shoes without back support. - 6.
+No clothing with written messages. - 7.
+No riding/cycling pants or leggings. - 8.
+Dresses and skirts must be a length appropriate for the world of work. - 9.
+Boys and girls must tuck in their shirts.
+Pants CANNOT be worn below the hips. - 10.
+No radios, IPODS, or cellular phones.

-- 11. No hats, sunglasses, scarves or hair rollers.
+11. No hats, sunglasses, scarves, or hair rollers.